-China asks US for talks, liaison to defuse trade tensions
+China looks to defuse trade tensions, asks US for talks

 China’s Commerce Ministry shot back late Friday, saying Trump’s plan would “seriously damage multilateral trade mechanisms represented by the World Trade Organization and will surely have huge impact on normal international trade order.”

-Liu met twice this week with a White House team that included Treasury Secretary Steven Mnuchin, National Economic Council director Gary Cohn and U.S. Trade Representative Robert Lighthizer, who is also overseeing an investigation into whether China is systematically violating U.S. intellectual property rights, particularly in the technology industry.
+Liu met twice this past week with a White House team that included Treasury Secretary Steven Mnuchin, National Economic Council director Gary Cohn and U.S. Trade Representative Robert Lighthizer, who is also overseeing an investigation into whether China is systematically violating U.S. intellectual property rights, particularly in the technology industry.

 Liu also met separately with Stephen A. Schwarzman, the Blackstone Group chief executive who once led one of Trump’s disbanded business councils and maintains relationships with top Chinese officials.